 Would you like a detailed description of the tour complete with daily itinerary?
 Please e-Mail us.

-weekly from Sunday 04.
-March to Sunday 25.
-November 2018, further departures on request, including throughout the winter.
+Weekly from Sunday 1st of March to Sunday 22nd of November 2020, further departures on request, including throughout the winter.

 On our guided tours your friendly tour guide will be delighted to share his/her enthusiasm for the country, its land, people and culture.